randymarsh77/nuget-extensions/readme.md

 - The assembly version must be `0.0.0.0` (current limitation).
 - Run `nuget-extensions link` in the output directory where the `.nupkg` files are located.
 - Run `nuget-extensions link MyProject.csproj,path/to/MyOtherProject.csproj` in a directory where `nuget install` would otherwise install the package to.
+- Run `nuget-extensions watch --short-circuit-build some/output/path` in the same (^) directory where `some/output/path` is where your executable will load the dll from.
 - Build and debug your projects.

 Note that you must currently re-link the projects in order to re-install the packages when there are new builds.
+This can be done automatically using `watch`.

 ### License